Mukku27/Mukku27/README.md

 - 👨‍🎓 Pursuing **BTech**

-- 👯 I'm looking to collaborate on **AI ,Deep Learning ,Machine Learning  and Data Science projects**
+- 👯 I'm looking to collaborate on **AI, Deep Learning, Machine Learning, and Data Science projects**

 - 👨‍💻 All of my projects are available on [GitHub](https://github.com/Mukku27/)

-- 💬 Ask me about **GenAI ,Deep Learning , Machine Learning ,Data Science**
+- 💬 Ask me about **GenAI, Deep Learning, Machine Learning, Data Science**

 - 📫 How to reach me: **vemulapallimukesh@gmail.com**